 Gideon Welles graduated from the Military Academy at Norwich and became a lawyer and journalist.
 He was a Jacksonian Democrat but supported the Free Soil Party, working with Martin Van Buren.
 Finally, because of his anti-slavery views, he joined the Republican Party.
-Wells was U.S. Secretary of the Navy from 1861-1869.
+Welles was U.S. Secretary of the Navy from 1861-1869.
 He expanded the Navy by tenfold, making the Anaconda Plan a success in cutting off supplies to the Confederacy along the 3,500 miles of Southern coastline.
 He continued on as Secretary of the Navy under Johnson but returned to the Democratic Party because of his disagreements with Johnson’s Reconstruction policies.

 This Gideon Welles mug is part of our Civil War series profiling participants in the War Between the States.
-Thousands of Confederate and Union soldiers fought in battles such as Bull Run, Antietam, Fredericksburg, Chancellorsville, Gettysburg, Vicksburg, Chattanooga, Cold Harbor and Petersburg.
+Thousands of Confederate and Union soldiers fought in battles such as Bull Run, Antietam, Fredericksburg, Chancellorsville, Gettysburg, Vicksburg, Chattanooga, Cold Harbor, and Petersburg.
 We honor their sacrifices by telling their stories.

 The biographical History Mugs were created to teach and inspire individuals to learn about our diverse and interesting history.
 The biographies were researched and written by history enthusiast, Robert Compton.
 He colorized most of the historic photos and images used on the mugs, which were originally black and white or sepia tone.
 The images and biographies are imprinted on mugs at his studio in rural Vermont.